You might know Costco as a membership warehouse club, providing brand-name, quality merchandise at favorable prices.

 Although I like the frames I’ve been wearing for the last two years, one of them had a crack and couldn’t be reused.
 Costco charges a fee ($20-30) to create a template of your glasses if you do decide to use frames you already own.

-Taking the cost of new frames and the condition of my current frames into account, ordering new frames for the four pairs of glasses was the best decision.
 My Costco’s vision center would reduce the price of their already inexpensive frames if I bought more than one pair.
 (I share the full cost breakdown below.)

 The customer service representatives in the Vision Center were incredibly patient.
 They assisted me with choosing which frames, lenses, and anti-reflective treatments would be best for each pair of glasses.